tardate/LittleCodingKata/README.md

-# 349 Little Coding Katas
+# 350 Little Coding Katas

-> Latest addition :sparkles: [Ruby File Handling](./ruby/file-operations) - Reviewing common file operations with ruby
+> Latest addition :sparkles: [The Ruby Way](./ruby/the-ruby-way) - Book notes - The Ruby Way, by Hal Fulton.
+First published January 1, 2001.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about